nsaunders/writing/posts/css-madness-to-hooks/index.md

 }
 ```

-Using the variable fallback trick, the `hooks` function flattens the style
+Using the variable fallback trick, the `css` function flattens the style
 object, reducing it to a form that is compatible with the `style` prop.

 ### Generating CSS